By Terry Fox, L.Ac, RMT

 The Kidneys in TCM are considered to be the batteries of the body.
 They store our essential energy.
 Over-work, fear and a hectic lifestyle will deplete Kidney function.
 When the Kidneys are depleted, problems like chronic low back pain, knee pain, sexual dysfunction and chronic fatigue will show up.

 Luckily, a Licensed Acupuncturist can help you assess what pre-existing conditions you may have so that any organ dysfunctions can be prevented.
 If you already suffer from organ dysfunction, acupuncture and Chinese herbal medicine can benefit you.
-With a proper treatment protocol, including all five branches of Traditional Chinese Medicine (Acupuncture, Massage Therapy, Herbal Medicine, Diet, and Exercise), your health can greatly improve and so will your athletic performance.
+With a proper treatment protocol, including all five branches of Traditional Chinese Medicine—acupuncture, massage therapy, herbal medicine, diet, and exercise—your health and athletic performance can greatly improve.

 In Traditional Chinese Medicine, we strive to treat both the branch and root.
-Or to put it another way, TCM treats not only the symptom but also the cause of the problem.
+To put it another way, TCM treats not only the symptom but also the cause of the problem.

 Acupuncture and massage therapy address the body from the outside in, alleviating pain and soreness.
 Chinese herbal medicine and dietary theory treat the body from the inside out, promoting proper organ function and optimal circulation of Qi and Blood.
-You will begin to feel more energetic, illness and injury will resolve and you will be able to aim higher in your athletic goals.
+You will begin to feel more energetic, and be relieved of illness and injury and aim higher in your athletic goals.

 You’ve made an excellent choice aligning yourself with Core Fitness and Nutrition, and I congratulate you!
 The knowledge and experience you gain from Dennis and his personal trainers will only advance your cause.
 However, if you feel like something is holding you back from achieving your fitness goals, it would be my pleasure to put the power of Traditional Chinese Medicine at your service.

 Terry Fox, L.Ac, RMT is owner of Artesian Spring Oriental Medicine in Fort Collins, CO.
-For more information about Terry: http://www.artesianspringom.com/contact-fort-collins-acupuncture/about-terry/ To make an appointment please call 970-633-0199 or email firstname.lastname@example.org
+Make an appointment by calling 970-633-0199, or email firstname.lastname@example.org.

 Thanks, Terry!
-If you have any questions about how Traditional Chinese Medicine can help you, please contact Terry directly and he will be happy to answer all your questions about Traditional Chinese Medicine.
+If you have any questions about how Traditional Chinese Medicine can help you, please contact Terry directly, and he will be happy to answer all your questions.